Meet the Director of Global Studies

 In 2012, Andrew was appointed as Haverford’s first Director of Global Studies.
 After its first few years of growth, the Global Studies program nowadays offers numerous opportunities for Haverford boys to travel domestically and internationally.
 Around 40% of boys participate in one of our travel programs before they graduate, a vast majority of middle school boys take their first foray into academic travel in Puerto Rico, and all boys encounter global competency development across the curriculum.

 Outside of the classroom, Andrew coached varsity squash for seven years and led his team to two Inter-Ac and MASA regional titles, and a 2nd place finish at the National High School Team Championships in 2016.
-He has also coached alongside coaches Kevin Tryon and Bill Brady as part of the school’s successful soccer program.
+He has also coached alongside coaches Kevin Tryon, Bill Brady, and Dan Keefe as part of the school’s successful soccer program.